 CHARLES AUGUSTE DE BÉRIOT (1802 - 1870)

-Beriot's ten Violin Concertos are known to most players, in the practice studio if not in the concert hall.
-The so-called Military Concerto, No. 1 in D major, is of particular interest, with his popular Spanische Weisen for violin duet.
+Bériot’s 10 violin concertos are known to most players, in the practice studio if not in the concert hall.
+The so-called ‘Military’ Concerto No. 1 in D is of particular interest, as well as his popular Spanische Weisen for violin duet.